4477abc/MacroAlpha/README.md

 ### Exclusion of Financial Sector from EBITDA-Based Analyses

-**Important Methodological Note:** Several Use Cases (UC2, UC3, UC4) explicitly exclude companies in the **Financials** sector (Banks, Insurance, Diversified Financials) from EBITDA-based and Interest Coverage analyses.
-This is **not** a data quality issue but a **correct analytical practice** reflecting fundamental differences in financial statement structures:
+Several use cases (UC2, UC3, UC4) exclude Financials sector companies from EBITDA-based and Interest Coverage analyses.
+This reflects fundamental differences in financial statement structures, not a data quality issue:

 | Metric | Non-Financial Companies | Financial Companies (Banks) |
 |--------|------------------------|----------------------------|